abayomipopoola/abayomipopoola/content/blog/how-to-get-rich-without-getting-lucky-summary/index.md

 - Free markets are intrinsic to the human species.
 We’re the only animals who cooperate across genetic boundaries.
 - One way we cooperate is by keeping track of credits and debits in voluntary exchanges.
-- Free markets like this are beautiful games that keep food on our shelves--and can make us all wealthier and wealthier.
+- Free markets like this are beautiful games that keep food on our shelves—and can make us all wealthier and wealthier.
 - But too many takers and not enough makers will plunge a society into ruin.
 - Takers attack wealth creation with status games that drag everyone down to their level.

 ### You’re not going to get rich renting out your time.

-> Own equity--a piece of a business--to gain your financial freedom.
+> Own equity—a piece of a business—to gain your financial freedom.

 - You won’t get rich renting out your time, because your inputs are too closely tied to your outputs.
 You’re not earning while you’re sleeping.
 - Renting out your time means someone else will get the wealth from your time.
 They’re going to pay you the bare minimum to do your job.
 - Renting out your time also mean you’re replaceable and not as creative as you could be.
 So you must own equity to gain your financial freedom.
 - You get equity for work where your inputs don’t match your outputs.
-You could do an hour of work and it could have a huge effect--or you could do 1,000 hours of work and it could have no effect.
+You could do an hour of work and it could have a huge effect—or you could do 1,000 hours of work and it could have no effect.
 - You must have high creativity and leverage to decouple your inputs and outputs.

-### You will get rich by giving society what it wants but does not yet know how to get--at scale.
+### You will get rich by giving society what it wants but does not yet know how to get—at scale.

-- Give society what it wants, but doesn’t know how to get--at scale.
+- Give society what it wants, but doesn’t know how to get—at scale.
 - Figure out what new product or technology you can provide that’s natural to you.
 - Then figure out how to scale it so everyone on the planet can have your product.